 As we approach the one-month anniversary of the shooting at Stoneman Douglas High School in Parkland, Florida, we wanted to revisit a conversation about another shooting involving children.
 This one happened just 30 minutes south of Parkland.

-On that day, Sean, 10, and Erin, 8, returned from school to their empty home and began searching in their parents’ bedroom for video games that had recently been taken away from them.
-While rummaging through their father’s dresser, they came across a .38-caliber revolver which Sean — not knowing it was loaded — began playing with.
+On June 5, 1989, Sean Smith, 10, and his sister Erin, 8, returned from school to their empty home.
+While rummaging though their father’s dresser, they came across a .38-caliber revolver which Sean — not knowing it was loaded — began playing with.
 The gun then went off, fatally wounding Erin.

-In this podcast, we hear from Sean and Lee as they remember the day of the shooting, and how they have tried to cope with the burden of going on with their lives.
+In this episode, we hear from Sean and his mother, Lee, as they remember the day of the shooting, and how they’ve tried to cope and go on with their lives since.

-We also hear from Jud Esty-Kendall who, along with Andrés Caballero, produced the piece for StoryCorps.
-In his conversation, Jud shares additional audio and discusses some the history and context that did not make it into the broadcast.
+We also hear from Jud Esty-Kendall, who, along with Andrés Caballero, produced the piece for StoryCorps.
+In his conversation, Jud shares additional audio and discusses some of the history and context that didn’t make it into the broadcast.
 He also goes into greater detail about how the shooting has shaped the lives of the four surviving members of the Smith family over the past quarter-century.

 Episode initially released February 10, 2016, and re-released on March 9, 2018.